p4lang/p4pi/docs/examples/calc/README.md

 Note that calc.py has several dependencies (Python 3 modules): scapy, pyreadline and six.

-## Running the test script on Windows OS
+## Running the test script on a laptop with Windows OS

 The easiest way is to use an Anaconda installation with Python 3: [Installing on Windows](https://docs.anaconda.com/anaconda/install/windows/).
 The dependencies can be installed inside an Anaconda Prompt:
 ```bash